cma2015/mlPEA/README.md

 ## Introduction
 - mlPEA is a user-friendly and multi-functionality platform specifically tailored to the needs of streamlined processing of m<sup>6</sup>A-Seq data in a reference genome-free manner.
 By taking advantage of machine learning (ML) algorithms, mlPEA enhanced the m<sup>6</sup>A-Seq data analysis by constructing robust computational models for identifying high-quality transcripts and high-confidence m<sup>6</sup>A-modified regions. mlPEA comprises four functional modules: **Data Preprocessing, Transcriptome Construction, m<sup>6</sup>A Calling, and Functional Exploration**.
-- The mlPEA project is hosted on https://github.com/cma2015/mlPEA.
+- mlPEA project is hosted on https://github.com/cma2015/mlPEA.
-- The mlPEA Docker image can be obtained from https://hub.docker.com/r/malab/mlpea.
+- mlPEA Docker image can be obtained from https://hub.docker.com/r/malab/mlpea.

 ## How to use mlPEA
 - Test data and tutorial of mlPEA are presented at [https://github.com/cma2015/mlPEA/tree/main/User_Manual](https://github.com/cma2015/mlPEA/blob/main/User_Manual/)